Five Reasons For A Need Of Real Estate Agent

 2. Negotiating Is Tricky Business

-Many people don’t like the idea of doing a real
+Many people don’t like the idea of doing

 estate deal through an agent and feel that direct

-negotiation between buyers and sellers is more
+buyers and sellers is more

 transparent and allows the parties to better look